brubsby/huckletui/README.md

 ## Features

 - **Real-time Monitoring**: Automatically updates when data is logged in the Huckleberry mobile app.
+- **Auto-Reconnect**: Detects system sleep/wake cycles and automatically reconnects to the API.
 - **Feeding History**: Displays the time and volume of the most recent bottle feeding.
 - **Smart Timers**:
   - **Since**: Time since the last feeding logged.